Rosemary Mayer: Personal life

 Mayer was the sister of Bernadette Mayer, a poet, and writer associated with both the Language poets and the New York School.
 Rosemary Mayer was married to the artist Vito Acconci.
 They separated in the late 1960s, and she lived for forty years in a Tribeca loft, where she hosted many elaborate dinner parties and cultivated an impressive indoor garden, primarily from avocado pits.
-She had no children.

 Legacy

 Mayer was the subject of a solo show at Southfirst Gallery in Brooklyn, New York — the first major presentation of her work in thirty years — which was reviewed in Artforum, The New Yorker, and The New York Times.
 The show was curated by art historian Maika Pollack, the gallery's founder, with Marie Warsh and Max Warsh—Mayer's niece and nephew.
 The exhibition included a presentation by art historian Gillian Sneed.
 The show travelled to the University of Georgia's Lamar Dodd School of Art in fall of 2017.
-An accompanying exhibition catalog titled, "Rosemary Mayer Beware All Definitions Selected Works 1966-1973" was published by the Lamar Dodd School of Art.
+An accompanying exhibition catalog titled, “Rosemary Mayer Beware All Definitions Selected Works 1966-1973” was published by the Lamar Dodd School of Art.

 A publication of her writing which documents a pivotal year in Mayer's life and career, Excerpts from the 1971 Journal of Rosemary Mayer, edited by Marie Warsh, was published by Object Relations (Brooklyn, New York) in 2016.
 The book was reissued by Soberscove Press in 2020.
 In 2018, Sobercove Press published Temporary Monuments: Work by Rosemary Mayer, 1977-1982.
 Edited by Marie and Max Warsh, this book is the first comprehensive presentation of her “temporary monuments,” large-scale public installations she intended to celebrate and memorialize individuals and communities through their connections to place, time, and nature.
 It includes writings by Mayer from the period, and an introductory essay by Gillian Sneed that situates Mayer within the New York art world of the 1970s and ‘80s and argues that Mayer’s public art anticipated more recent practices of site-specific and socially engaged art.